Bail Bond Reform and Secret Sauce

 Everyone in Colorado should pay attention to what happened in New York.
 The Empire State’s law “eliminates pretrial detention and cash bail for the vast majority of misdemeanor and non-violent felony cases.
 Hundreds of offenses such as stalking, grand larceny, assault as a hate crime, and second-degree manslaughter will no longer be eligible for bail or pretrial detention.”

-• 2nd-degree Burglary of a residence
+• Second degree burglary of a residence

-• 3rd-degree Burglary of a commercial building
+• Third degree burglary of a commercial building

-• 2nd-degree Robbery aided by another person
+• Second degree robbery aided by another person

 • Criminal sale of a controlled substance (multiple counts)